 How can I trade Bitcoin and cryptocurrency in Cuba?

 Cuba, in line with many small but ambitious economies, sees crypto and blockchain as a way of boosting its economy and keeping up with the progress of leading financial centers.
-As a result the country is belatedly, and perhaps reluctantly, reviewing its stance on crypto and is seeking to create something of a hub around digital assets.
-Cuba’s government now recognizes crypto as a means of payment (not yet as legal tender, however) and regulate it accordingly via the central bank which will set the parameters and guidelines for licensing providers of virtual assets services providers (VASPs) or any e organizations related to crypto.
+As a result, the country is belatedly, and perhaps reluctantly, reviewing its stance on crypto and is seeking to create something of a hub around digital assets.
+Cuba’s government now recognizes crypto as a means of payment (not yet as legal tender, however) and regulate it accordingly via the central bank which will set the parameters and guidelines for licensing providers of virtual asset services providers (VASPs) or any e organizations related to crypto.
 The official statement that regulating Bitcoin is in the interest of socio-economic development follows that of many other countries that basically can’t stop it anyway.
 Those VASPs and providers of related services will therefore now require an official license from the central bank.

 Crypto development may have been hastened by the latest round of American sanctions, but the government is also keen to see what crypto adoption can bring to the country generally.
 Crypto will aid transfers of money between itself and the outside world for work done and products sold.
 As AML and Know Your Customer regulations tighten around the world – exchanges dealing through Cuba may face increasing hurdles, however.

-As we have seen with all Coincub’s ranking countries, regulation, recognition and even taxation actually help promote confidence and boost a country’s crypto standing – so watch this space.
+As we have seen with all Coincub’s ranking countries, regulation, recognition, and even taxation actually help promote confidence and boost a country’s crypto standing – so watch this space.

-Tax on crypto
+Tax on crypto gains in Cuba

 Cuba has only just moved from being an unregulated crypto economy and data on taxation is unclear.
 At present, there is no direct taxation policy for crypto gains, but it would seem likely – in view of a lack of clarity – that gains made from speculative trading with the aim of making a profit will be subject to standard Cuban income tax reporting requirements.
 Also, and in line with many other countries mooted as being crypto tax havens, it seems likely that businesses that use or trade cryptocurrency will be subject to prevailing corporate income tax, and companies are required to register their crypto operations including information on accounts, amounts, and transactions.

-ICOS and start-ups
+ICOs and start-ups in Cuba

-Initial Coin Offerings are not part of the scenery in CUBA, the unregulated and now regulated crypto economy is underdeveloped.
+Initial Coin Offerings are not part of the scenery in Cuba, the unregulated crypto economy is underdeveloped.
 However, technology is a great ‘frontier-crosser’ and there are strong signs that relations between the United States and Cuba are slowly progressing, despite the sanctions.
 American companies are keen to move into Cuba, but the technology infrastructure lags.
 However, start-up companies are developing across several sectors led by the global F6S startup community.
 As yet, Initial Coin Offerings to fund start-ups appear to be non-existent, and even in many developed countries are only just becoming part of the funding mainstream.